grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/panel/heatmap.md

 Controls the color scale of the heatmap

-Accepted values for `value` are linear, exponential
+Accepted values for `value` are "linear", "exponential"

 ###### fn options.color.HeatmapColorOptions.withScheme